ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa8/index.md

 `Comparator<E>` and returns `true` if the elements in the array list are in increasing order according to the comparator, and `false` otherwise.
-If any of the elements in the list are `null`, throw an `IllegalArgumentException` with a message of your choice.
+If any of the elements in the list are `null`, throw an `IllegalArgumentException` with a message that says `"null value in list"`.
 4. Write an overload of the generic method `inOrder` that takes an `E[]` (an array of `E`) and a `Comparator<E>` and returns `true` if the elements in the array list are in increasing order according to the comparator, and `false` otherwise.
-If any of the elements in the list are `null`, throw an `IllegalArgumentException` with a message that says `"null value in list"`.
+If any of the elements in the list are `null`, throw an `IllegalArgumentException` with a message that says `"null value in array"`.
 3. Write a generic method `merge` that takes a `Comparator<E>` and two `List<E>`, each of which is in _increasing order_ according to the given comparator.
 It should return a _new_ `List<E>` containing all the